Some New Jersey legislators are hesitant to support Governor Murphy’s call for cannabis reform.

 During the gubernatorial campaign, Phil Murphy consistently championed the need to legalize recreational cannabis for the state.

 Data shows that New Jersey is predicted to bring at least $300 million in revenue from legalization, with some predictions for much higher amounts.

 Despite these revenue figures, Murphy says it is really a social justice issue that is behind the need to legalize cannabis in New Jersey as arrests have disproportionately affected minorities.
 During his inaugural address, Murphy restated the need to reform New Jersey’s criminal justice system with cannabis cornerstone to the remedy.

 Besides Scutari’s bill, what other options are there for legalization?

-In addition to Scutari’s bill (S830), Assemblyman Reed Gusciora is introducing Assembly Bill A1348, and Assemblyman Michael Patrick Carroll is introducing Assembly Bill A1557.
+In addition to Scutari’s bill (S830), Assemblyman Reed Gusciora (D-Mercer) is introducing Assembly Bill A1348, and Assemblyman Michael Patrick Carroll is introducing Assembly Bill A1557.
 S380 could easily be described as the most conservative of the bills, while A1557, introduced by a Republican, is the most liberal of the bills.
 Heady NJ will be breaking each of these down in detail to see the differences.

-Of course not.
-There is a strong push from Governor Murphy for the legislature to learn and support legal cannabis and act.
+There is a strong push from Governor Murphy for the legislators to learn and support legal cannabis and act.
 There is plenty of time to reach out to your representatives and help educate them on the importance of this issue in New Jersey.
 Most issues go through considerable debate and changes when being considered in New Jersey and this is not different.
 In fact, agree or disagree, this is such an important issue, it must be done correctly and benefit all, not just those in positions to make huge profits and windfall taxes.